-ID (Radio Identification; GET only)
+ID (Radio Identification)

-RESP format: IDs; where s is "0" (default) or the user's ID text from the status display (typically a call sign).K3 RESP format: ID017; returned for K3 compatibility.
+SET/RESP format in K41 mode: IDs; where string s is "0" (default) or the user's ID text from the status display (typically a call sign).
+If the string is changed via an ID command, it will appear in the radio's status/ID area after a reboot of the radio.

+RESP format in K40 mode: ID017; (GET only; for K3 compatibility).